-Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
+Take this medication by mouth with a full glass of water.
+Take it as directed on the prescription label at the same time every day.
+Do not cut, crush, or chew this medication.
 Swallow the tablets whole.
 You can take it with or without food.
 Do not take with high-fat meals as this may increase your risk of seizures.
-Take your medicine at regular intervals.
-Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.
+Keep taking it unless your care team tells you to stop.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.